Billify-VOF/billify-prototype/docs/design /MVP_PRIORITIES.md

 7. Design a solid system architecture and use the following evaluation criteria for choosing the tech stack:
    1. Use the technology you are familiar with to move fast and focus on delivering value.
 Any time spent struggling with unfamiliar tech is precious time wasted.
    2. Use technology that is robust, stable and reliable:
-       1. The technology has processes in place to handle security releases;
+       1. The technology has processes in place to handle security releases
-       2. There exists a lot of tooling and documentation;
+       2. There exists a lot of tooling and documentation
-       3. There are options for high availability and backups;
+       3. There are options for high availability and backups
-       4. There are options for scaling the technology that are clear and well-documented;
+       4. There are options for scaling the technology that are clear and well-documented
-       5. There is a strong community of users, documented best practices, and help available to solve edge cases.
+       5. There is a strong community of users, documented best practices, and help available to solve edge cases
    3. Use technology that is proven and widely deployed:
        1. Are enough engineers and developers available who are knowledgeable and have experience working with the technology?
        2. Will it be difficult to migrate away from this technology if we decide to move away?
-       3. '*Boring old tech*' > *'Shiny newest toy tech'*.
+       3. '*Boring old tech*' > *'Shiny newest toy tech'*
    4. Using scalable technology and architecture enables the addition of new integrations relatively quickly later on.
    5. Use technology that does not add disproportionate operational or technical complexity and is relatively easy to maintain.
    6. Use technology that is not too expensive.